Long-time Springfield restaurant reopens its doors

 - The third and final stage, which is part of what is drawing so much excitement, is the fact that Casper’s will be serving breakfast.

-Kraft told me it was Anton’s Coffee Shop that made him fall in love with cooking and now he is combining Casper’s esthetic with Anton’s.
+Kraft told KOLR 10 it was Anton’s Coffee Shop that made him fall in love with cooking and now he is combining Casper’s esthetic with Anton’s.

 “This is the history that I love,” Kraft said.
 “The nostalgia that I love.
 You see what is around you, it’s like my swan song.
 It’s a passion project.
 So, I’m really glad to have people back with smiling faces, enjoying everything and the food that Casper’s can bring.”